BietSoft/brixx.docs/brixx-process-script/README.md

 ### .iterator

 The `iterator` function executes a provided function once per each active process element in the process instance object and returns the process element data.
+See also [`BrixxProcessDefinition.process.start`](#process.start)

 **Parameters**